jackjury/induction-reg/README.md

 - [ ] Make options work
 - [ ] Can't un-tick the isLive box
 - [ ] Make signature validation be required.
+- [ ] Check the yt link is a 'watch' url
+- [ ] Change the title once in a while!

 ## Make it V1